ucfopen/UDOIT/README.md

 ## Quickstart

-Looking for the fastest and easiest way to get UDOIT configured?
+Looking for the fastest and easiest way to get UDOIT configured for production?
 See [QUICKSTART.md](./QUICKSTART.md).

 ## Prerequisites
  - PHP 8.1+